 The Sage’s Rating:

-(This was review was based on the extended Blu-ray)
+(Review was based on the extended Blu-ray)